RamboGj/artemis/README.md

 ### `useSignin`

-The `useSignin` hook initializes a connection to the NEAR blockchain and provides access to the connected wallet instance.
+The `useSignin` hook returns function that trigger a sign in event and redirect you to near wallet platform.

 #### Usage